KamRon-67/KamRon-67.github.io/_posts/2023-06-12-Minimal-API-A-Step-Past-The-Beginners-Guide.md

+---
-Title: Minimal APIs in C#: A Step Past the Beginner's Guide
+title: "Minimal APIs in C#: A Step Past the Beginner’s Guide"
+tags: [C#, Minimal, Python, JS]
+categories: [Blogging, API]
+---

 Introduction:
 Being in the C# space for over six plus years.
 You get in the habit of doing things the dotnet way.
 I personally like that dotnet is very vocal in patterns and how to structure things.
 With the release of dotnet 6 we have access to Minimal APIs.
 While C# pays my bills and is my personal favorite. (followed by swift it has been growing on me) I have used other languages.
 When I first saw Minimal APIs my brain just went to similar Express and Flask, example below.
 Both of those frameworks have been out for years.
 I have used both to make some cool things.
 So my first thought was “How do I increase the  cyclomatic complexity?”